 - Once the dough starts to form, finish working it by gently kneading it on a sheet of wax paper.

 - Divide into two parts.
 Roll the dough out in between 2 sheets of wax paper.
+Remove the top sheet of wax paper.
+Use the bottom sheet to lift and flip the dough onto the pie plate and on top of the filling.

 - Bake in a preheated oven at 425F for 15 minutes, then bake at 375F until the crust is golden and filling is cooked.
 Usually about another 30-45 minutes.